 - To partner with the community, we collaborate with residents, community organizations, and other stakeholders to seek financial, and other resources to improve the quality of life for all residents.

-We inform, partner and empower through these programs:
+We inform, engage and partner through these programs:

 - Supporting Engagement on Departmental Projects